Page cover

 • Device binding mechanisms

-• Biometric or OS-level authentication enforcement
+• Biometric or OS-level authentication where supported

 • Cryptographic verification during restore flows